 Young Adult Transition Programs

-For families and their young adults who are interested private pay placement options all across the United States, we can assist.
+For families and their young adults who are interested in private pay placement options all across the United States, we can assist.
 Sometimes the process of growing up extends beyond the teenage years, and help can be found in a transitional living program.

-There are many different types of settings, living conditions and program types for young adults needing assistance with transitioning.
+There are many different types of settings, living conditions, and program types for young adults needing assistance with transitioning.

 - Comprehensive, multi-disciplinary, residential transitional living programs for men and women, ages 18-28 with dual-diagnosis models that combine clinical treatment

 - Gap year programs

 - Real world living environments in the heart of a city